MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/how-to-enter-and-post-cash-and-bank-or-giro-journals.md

 ---
-    title: How to Enter and Post Cash and Bank or Giro Journals | Microsoft Docs
+    title: How to Enter and Post Cash and Bank or Giro Journals
     description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can use the cash and bank journals to enter the transactions that affect the cash and bank accounts by using **Cash Book** and **Bank Book**.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na